This program targets:

 - have permanent residency in Greece and commit to returning to Greece following the academic program to fulfill the exchange objectives of the Fulbright Program.

-For postdoctoral researchers (junior scholars): have a Ph.D. degree completed less than four years prior to the official start of the academic year (September 1, 2022) and endorsement from your supervisor of your research in the U.S. Priority will be given to candidates with a Ph.D. degree obtained from a Greek institution of higher education.
-Fulbright grants are not compatible with funding received from the State Scholarships Foundation (IKY).
+For postdoctoral researchers (junior scholars): have a Ph.D. degree completed less than four years prior to the official start of the academic year (September 1, 2023) and endorsement from your supervisor of your research in the U.S. Fulbright grants are not compatible with funding received from the State Scholarships Foundation (IKY).

 - be affiliated with an academic or research institution in Greece.